 - Locked jaw or limited opening of the mouth

-If you notice that you are experiencing any of these symptoms, let your doctor know at your next appointment.
-Your doctor can help determine if you have TMD, and will create a customized treatment plan to help relieve your symptoms.
+If you are experiencing any of these symptoms, let us know at your next appointment.
+Our doctors can determine whether you have TMD and create a customized treatment plan to help relieve your symptoms.

-If you feel that you might have TMD, it is always important to see your dentist and receive an exam.
-However, not all jaw pain is associated with TMD, and if you do not have TMD, there are many different preventative steps you can take to maintain a healthy, strong smile.
+If you feel that you might have TMD, it is always important to see a qualified dentist and receive an exam.
+Not all jaw pain is associated with TMD, however, and if you do not have it there are many different preventive steps you can take to maintain a healthy, strong smile.